-Each of the Parent Guarantor and the Issuer will not, and will not permit any Restricted Subsidiary to, consummate any Asset Sale, unless:
+Each of the Parent Guarantors will not, and will not permit any Restricted Subsidiary to, consummate any Asset Sale, unless:

-- (1) no Default shall have occurred and be continuing or would occur as a result of such Asset Sale; - (2) the consideration received by the Parent Guarantor, the Issuer or such Restricted Subsidiary, as the case may be, is at least equal to the Fair Market Value of the assets sold or disposed of; and - (3) at least 75% of the consideration received consists of cash, Temporary Cash Investments or Replacement Assets; provided that in the case of an Asset Sale in which the Parent Guarantor, the Issuer or such Restricted Subsidiary receives Replacement Assets involving aggregate consideration in excess of US\$20.0 million (or the Dollar Equivalent thereof), the Parent Guarantor shall deliver to the Trustee an opinion as to the fairness to the Parent Guarantor, the Issuer or such Restricted Subsidiary of such Asset Sale from a financial point of view issued by an accounting, appraisal or investment banking firm of international standing.
-For purposes of this provision, each of the following will be deemed to be cash: - (a) any liabilities, as shown on the Parent Guarantor's most recent consolidated balance sheet, of the Parent Guarantor, the Issuer or any Restricted Subsidiary (other than contingent liabilities and liabilities that are by their terms subordinated to the Notes, or the Parent Guarantee) that are assumed by the transferee of any such assets pursuant to a customary assumption, assignment, novation or similar agreement that releases the Parent Guarantor, the Issuer or such Restricted Subsidiary from further liability; and - (b) any securities, notes or other obligations received by the Parent Guarantor, the Issuer or any Restricted Subsidiary from such transferee that are promptly, but in any event within 30 days of closing, converted by the Parent Guarantor, the Issuer or such Restricted Subsidiary into cash, to the extent of the cash received in that conversion.
+- (1) no Default shall have occurred and be continuing or would occur as a result of such Asset Sale; - (2) the consideration received by such Parent Guarantor or such Restricted Subsidiary, as the case may be, is at least equal to the Fair Market Value of the assets sold or disposed of; and - (3) at least 75% of the consideration received consists of cash, Temporary Cash Investments or Replacement Assets; provided that in the case of an Asset Sale in which such Parent Guarantor or such Restricted Subsidiary receives Replacement Assets involving aggregate consideration in excess of US\$20.0 million (or the Dollar Equivalent thereof), Shui On Land shall deliver to the Trustee an opinion as to the fairness to such Parent Guarantor or such Restricted Subsidiary of such Asset Sale from a financial point of view issued by an accounting, appraisal or investment banking firm of international standing.
+For purposes of this provision, each of the following will be deemed to be cash: - (a) any liabilities, as shown on Shui On Land's most recent consolidated balance sheet, of any Parent Guarantor or any Restricted Subsidiary (other than contingent liabilities and liabilities that are by their terms subordinated to the Notes, or the Parent Guarantees) that are assumed by the transferee of any such assets pursuant to a customary assumption, assignment, novation or similar agreement that releases such Parent Guarantor or such Restricted Subsidiary from further liability; and - (b) any securities, notes or other obligations received by such Parent Guarantor or any Restricted Subsidiary from such transferee that are promptly, but in any event within 30 days of closing, converted by such Parent Guarantor or such Restricted Subsidiary into cash, to the extent of the cash received in that conversion.

-Within 360 days after the receipt of any Net Cash Proceeds from an Asset Sale, the Parent Guarantor, the Issuer or the applicable Restricted Subsidiary, as the case may be, may apply such Net Cash Proceeds to:
+Within 360 days after the receipt of any Net Cash Proceeds from an Asset Sale, the applicable Parent Guarantor or the applicable Restricted Subsidiary, as the case may be, may apply such Net Cash Proceeds to:

-- (1) permanently repay Senior Indebtedness of the Parent Guarantor or the Issuer or any Indebtedness of a Restricted Subsidiary (and, if such Indebtedness repaid is revolving credit Indebtedness, to correspondingly reduce commitments with respect thereto) in each case owing to a Person other than the Parent Guarantor, the Issuer or a Restricted Subsidiary; - (2) pay land, relocation, construction and other development costs relating to the construction of projects of any Restricted Subsidiary; - (3) acquire Replacement Assets (which acquisition may be effected through the Parent Guarantor, the Issuer or any Restricted Subsidiary); or - (4) in the case of any Net Cash Proceeds from a sale of shares of Capital Stock of a Person that is not a direct or indirect Subsidiary of the Parent Guarantor, make Investments constituting Permitted Investments under clause (16) of the definition thereof.
+- (1) permanently repay Senior Indebtedness of any Parent Guarantor or the Issuer or any Indebtedness of a Restricted Subsidiary other than the Issuer (and, if such Indebtedness repaid is revolving credit Indebtedness, to correspondingly reduce commitments with respect thereto) in each case owing to a Person other than a Parent Guarantor or a Restricted Subsidiary; - (2) pay land, relocation, construction and other development costs relating to the construction of projects of any Restricted Subsidiary; - (3) acquire Replacement Assets (which acquisition may be effected through any Parent Guarantor or any Restricted Subsidiary); or - (4) in the case of any Net Cash Proceeds from a sale of shares of Capital Stock of a Person that is not a direct or indirect Subsidiary of Shui On Land, make Investments constituting Permitted Investments under clause (16) of the definition thereof.

 Any Net Cash Proceeds from Asset Sales that are not applied or invested as provided in clauses (1) through (4) in the immediately preceding paragraph will constitute "Excess Proceeds."
 Excess Proceeds of less than US\$20.0 million (or the Dollar Equivalent thereof) will be carried forward and accumulated.
-When accumulated Excess Proceeds exceeds US\$20.0 million (or the Dollar Equivalent thereof), within 10 days thereof, the Issuer must make an Offer to Purchase Notes having a principal amount equal to:
+When accumulated Excess Proceeds exceed US\$20.0 million (or the Dollar Equivalent thereof), within 10 days thereof, the Issuer must make an Offer to Purchase Notes having a principal amount equal to: